The Ants & the Grasshopper

 How can we protect our world?
 The inactions of individuals, industries and governments speak volumes when it comes to our planet and climate change.
 Scientists agree that humans are the cause of global warming, and the frequency of catastrophic weather events like droughts and floods is evidence that we cannot continue to consume resources at the rate we have been.

 WORLD recognizes the importance of climate change, spotlighting stories of conservation from Southeast Louisiana to Aotearoa, New Zealand to the Arctic Circle.
-What actions, small or big, can you make today to create positive change for your community and the Earth tomorrow?
+What actions, big or small, can you make today to create positive change for your community and the Earth tomorrow?

-Follow us on Facebook, InstagramTwitter and TikTok and join the conversation using the hashtag #OurWORLDPBSSubscribe to our YouTube channel for exclusive filmmaker interviews and extras.
+Follow us on Facebook, InstagramX and TikTok and join the conversation using the hashtag #OurWORLDPBSSubscribe to our YouTube channel for exclusive filmmaker interviews and extras.

-Sign up for our newsletter for email updates on new film premieres, podcast episodes and upcoming events:
+Sign up for our newsletter for email updates: